violet-black/kaiju-app/docs/source/api/configurator.rst

     Try to remember that env and CLI values are evaluated to Python types.
 Passing `env=42` would result in an integer value.
 To prevent this use braces: `env='42'`

+.. autoclass:: kaiju_app.configurator.Configurator
+   :members:
+   :undoc-members:

+.. data:: kaiju_app.configurator.config_arg_parser

+  Default CLI argument parser used by the configurator when loading a config.
+It's used for CLI `--env` params.